Floridair Airlines

 Charlie Crockett’s portrait originally showed him manspreading in a big way, but I figured an official company portrait probably wouldn’t want to depict their boss like that so I trimmed it.

-I had fun writing up this airline’s history, but it also showed me that writing up detailed histories about legacy airlines with longer histories can have their challenges, especially when they use lots of aircraft templates and portraits like this post did.
+Having said that, I think it’s incredibly important for Boeing to figure out how to overcome its management and quality control problems, and get back to its engineering roots.
+Duopolies might suck but monopolies are much worse, and competition tends to foster innovation.While I had fun writing up the article for this airline, it also showed me that writing about legacy airlines with longer histories can have their challenges, especially when they require lots of aircraft templates and portraits like this one did.

-I’ll probably alternate posts between bigger/older airlines and newer/smaller airlines to even things out.
+Going forward, I’ll try to alternate articles between bigger/older airlines and newer/smaller airlines, to help even things out a bit.

 All liveries depicted in this article were conceived and drawn by the Author.

-All aircraft templates shown in this article are licensed from Norebbo and augmented by the Author for display.
+All aircraft templates shown in this article were purchased from Norebbo under license and augmented by the Author for display.
 Blank side view templates of these aircraft are available for purchase through ShopNorebbo.

 Route Maps were created using Great Circle Map.